SystemSpace/Compendium/compendium.rst

 Is all of Systemspace accessible?
   Not all of it - some Systems are paid, some are locked to specific users/species, some are blocking (like Life).
 There's many restrictions a System operator can place, as their System always remains theirs.
 If they want they could even block users based on whether their soul ID is even or not.

+How exactly do people earn money in Systemspace?
+  It's not that much different from here -> you do a thing, you get the money.

 Are there Systems where you can go as just your consciousness without a soul?
   Yes, some Systems completely disregard the soul framework.